wingraptor/super-sycamore/content/posts/cuba-and-agroecology-a-potential-model-for-barbados.md

 date: 2020-02-11T23:35:09.756Z
 thumb_img_path: /images/nacla02-Cuba-IMG_6606UrbAgr08.jpeg
 excerpt: >-
-  When most people think of Cuba, a country of 11.5 million people and occupying 105,806 square km, 'agricultural pioneer' probably isn't the first thing that comes to mind.
-This Spanish speaking country, the largest island nation in the Caribbean, has a had a varied and oftentimes turbulent past which conjures up images of revolution, conflict and cigars.
+  When most people think of Cuba, 'agricultural pioneer' probably isn't the first thing that comes to mind.
+Cuba, the largest island nation in the Caribbean, has a had a varied and oftentimes turbulent past which conjures up images of revolution, conflict and cigars.
 This tumultuous history however, has resulted in a country which has had to find ways to innovate as a means of survival.
-Agroecological methods have transformed agriculture in Cuba in a positive way.
+Agroecological methods have transformed agriculture in Cuba in a positive way which offers potential in the Barbadian context.
 layout: post
 ---
 When most people think of Cuba, a country of 11.5 million people and occupying 105,806 square km, 'agricultural pioneer' probably isn't the first thing that comes to mind.
 This Spanish speaking country, the largest island nation in the Caribbean, has a had a varied and oftentimes turbulent past which conjures up images of revolution, conflict and cigars.
 This tumultuous history however, has resulted in a country which has had to find ways to innovate as a means of survival; as the saying goes, *smooth seas do not make good sailors*.
 The decades-long trade embargo imposed by the USA has restricted trade between the two countries to just food and "humanitarian" supplies.
 Despite this or maybe because of these harsh restrictions Cuba has: